Sun, 21 Sep 2008

 area(:height(3), :width(2)); # the same

-In these the variable name is used as the name.
+In the declaration of named parameters, the variable name is also used as the name of the parameter.
 You can use a different name, though:

 sub area(:width($w), :height($h)){